Marconi-Stem/Firewalker/01-Scratch.md

 ---

-### Mental Floss
+### A. Mental Floss

 - Did you know?
-  - Many early computer scientists had backgrounds in mathematics, logic, and languages, which influenced the way they approached computing.
+  - Early computer scientists had backgrounds in mathematics, and languages, which influenced the way they approached computing.

 Alan Turing was interested in how *symbol manipulation* (a foundational idea in language and computation) could be used with computing.